-Oahu Metropolitan Planning Organization State of Hawaii STATUS REPORT (Continued) Fiscal Year Ended June 30, 2018
+Oahu Metropolitan Planning Organization State of Hawaii STATUS REPORT (Continued) Fiscal Year Ended June 30, 2019

-Recommendations CFDA Number Status SECTION III - FEDERAL AWARD FINDINGS 2017-006 Establish Written Policies and Procedures as Required by 2 CFR 200 (page 49) 20.205 The OahuMPO should continue to work with its consultant in completing its Financial Accounting Policies and Procedures to, at minimum, address the requirements of 2 CFR 200 for written policies and procedures.
+Recommendations CFDA Number Status SECTION III - FEDERAL AWARD FINDINGS 2018-006 Establish Written Policies and Procedures as Required by 2 CFR 200 (page 49 - 50) 20.205 OahuMPO should continue to work with its consultant in completing its Financial Accounting Policies and Procedures to, at minimum, address the requirements of 2 CFR 200 for written policies and procedures.
+Partially accomplished.
+Refer to Finding 2019-002.
+2018-007 Perform and Document Subrecipient Monitoring (pages 51-52) 20.205 OahuMPO should perform and document its performance of the subrecipient monitoring procedures required by 2 CFR 200.331.
+This may be in the form of sign-offs with dates on standardized checklists with comments to demonstrate appropriate procedures were performed in a timely manner.
 Not accomplished.
-OahuMPO has contracted with a consultant to assist in the preparation of written policies and procedures as required by 2 CFR 200.
-Refer to Finding 2018-006.
-2017-007 Strengthen Controls to Ensure Timely Submission of the Single Audit to the Federal Audit Clearinghouse (page 50) 20.205 The OahuMPO should strengthen its monitoring and communication controls to ensure that the data collection form and Single Audit reporting package is electronically submitted to the Federal Audit Clearinghouse in a timely manner.
-Accomplished.
-2017-008 Perform and Document Subrecipient Monitoring (pages 51-52) 20.205 The OahuMPO should perform and document its performance of the subrecipient monitoring procedures required by 2 CFR 200.331.
-This may be in the form of sign-offs with dates on standardized checklists with comments to demonstrate appropriate procedures were performed in a timely manner.
-Not Accomplished.
-Refer to Finding 2018-007.
+Refer to Finding 2019-003.